 Your landlord must show that she has properly filed the eviction case in court.
 If any of the following is true, you have a defense to the eviction.

-When your landlord knows about conditions that violate the state Sanitary Code and allows these conditions to remain uncorrected, you may have a defense that can prevent your eviction in a non-payment or no-fault eviction case.98 This defense can be used by:
+When your landlord knows about conditions that violate the state Sanitary Code prior to you falling behind on your rent and allows these conditions to remain uncorrected, you may have a defense that can prevent your eviction in a non-payment or no-fault eviction case.115 This defense can be used by:

-- All "occupants" of residential property, except people who have been living in a hotel, motel, or lodging or rooming house for less than three consecutive months.99
+- All "occupants" of residential property, except people who have been living in a hotel, motel, or lodging or rooming house for less than 3 consecutive months;116

 - Tenants who are being evicted for